 Outside Funchal, along the southwest coast, you will find a more countryside area that is calmer than Funchal city centre, starting from Ribeira Brava to Ponta do Sol, Madalena do Mar, Calheta, Jardim do Mar and Paul do Mar.
 All of these small towns have sea front locations and wonderful warm climate all year round.
 The village of Paul do Mar, with its rolling waves, is now becoming internationally famous as a surfing paradise.
 Click here to see map.

-Ponta do Sol village – the southwest coast is the sunniest part of Madeira throughout the year
+Ponta do Sol village – the southwest coast is the sunniest part of the island throughout the year

-Machico city Madeira has a sheltered bay and a golden sandy beach
+Machico city has a sheltered bay and a golden sandy beach

 The northern part of the island is Nature at its purest state, where rolling waves meet the greenest landscape (Laurissilva forest), the ideal setting to take a deep breath and relax.
 Porto Moniz, São Vicente, Ponta Delgada, Santana are some of the main towns and villages on the north coast.
 Porto da Cruz is a good example and a popular location for surfers.
 Click here to see map.